Renato Sanches: Post-Euro 2016 and Euro 2020

 Sanches and striker Eder were notable Euro 2016 winners omitted from Portugal's squad for the 2017 FIFA Confederations Cup in Russia; Sanches played in the 2017 UEFA European Under-21 Championship instead.
 He was also absent from the 35-man preliminary squad for the 2018 FIFA World Cup.

 In September 2018, Sanches was called up for the friendly match against Croatia and the UEFA Nations League match against Italy.
 On 6 September, he came on as a substitute in the 86th minute against Croatia for his first international cap in nearly 18 months.

 Sanches was named in Portugal's final squad for the delayed UEFA Euro 2020 tournament.
 On 15 June 2021, in Portugal's first game of Euro 2020, Sanches made his first appearance in tournament, replacing William Carvalho in the 81st minute, creating Portugal's first goal in a 3–0 win against Hungary in Budapest.
 Following the bad performances of teammates Danilo Pereira and William Carvalho in a 4–2 loss against Germany, Sanches emerged as one of the crucial players for Portugal in the competition, with coach Fernando Santos giving him a chance in Portugal's final two games at the tournament, impressing in a 2–2 draw with France in their final group stage match.
 Following another impressive performance, Portugal were eliminated on 27 June, following a 1–0 loss against Belgium in the round of 16, despite Sanches being distinguished for his breakthrough performances in the competition.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar however he was omitted from the final 26-man squad.
+He was also not named in the 26-man squad for UEFA Euro 2024.